Noise-Tolerant Learning for Audio-Visual Action Recognition: Experiments

 \textbf{Datasets.} In this paper, we use two video action classification datasets to evaluate our method.
 The first one is UCF101 \cite{soomro2012ucf101}.
 It contains 7K audio-visual videos from 51 classes and the mean video length is about 7 seconds.
 We adopt split-1 of the 3 official train/test splits to conduct our study.
 The second main dataset is Kinetics, we use the 4 subsets mentioned above to explore the influence of noisy correspondence.

-\textbf{Backbone architecture.} We employ the R(2+1)D-18 \cite{tran2018closer} as our visual backbone and ResNet-22 \cite{kong2020panns} as our audio backbone.
+\textbf{Backbone Architecture.} We employ the R(2+1)D-18 \cite{tran2018closer} as our visual backbone and ResNet-22 \cite{kong2020panns} as our audio backbone.
 For Kinetics, the visual backbone is pretrained on IG65M \cite{ig65m}.
 For UCF101, the visual backbone is pretrained on Kinetics.
 And the audio backbone is pretrained on AudioSet \cite{gemmeke2017audio} for both datasets.
 For fusion, we use the fusion manner as \cite{wang2020makes}.
 A two-FC-layer network is used to concatenate features from two modalities, and each FC layer follows a ReLU layer withou the last layer.

-\textbf{Input preprocessing.} For visual modality, we use the $8\times112\times112$ clips as input, processed by random crop and center crop for training and test, respectively.
+\textbf{Input Preprocessing.} For visual modality, we use the $8\times112\times112$ clips as input, processed by random crop and center crop for training and test, respectively.
 For audio modality, we sample 2 seconds audio track and use log-Mel spectrograms as input, the audio preprocessing is followed as \cite{kong2020panns}.
 Audio and visual are temporally aligned.

 \textbf{Implementation Details.} We employ Adam \cite{kingma2014adam} optimizer with default parameters to train our model.
 The learning rate is initialized with $5\times 10^{-5}$ and the batch size is set as 64.
-The total training processes contain 60 epochs.
+The model is trained for 60 epochs, of which the first two are used for warmup.
 The temperature parameters $\tau_1$ and $\tau_2$ are set as 1 and 0.1, respectively.
 The numbers of similar samples are set as 16 and 32 for UCF101 and Kinetics, respectively.
-The weight factor $\gamma$ is initialized with 0.6 and iteratively increase to 0.8 after 20 epochs.
+The weight factor $\alpha$ is initialized with 0.6 and iteratively increase to 0.8 after 20 epochs.

 \textbf{Evaluation Metrics.} For evaluation, we take the clip-level and video-level accuracy as the measurement.
 We uniformly sample 10 clips for each testing video and average the predictions as the video-level prediction.
 In the experiments, we report clip-level top-1, clip-level top-5, and video-level top-1 accuracy for a comprehensive evaluation.